-In this article, we’ll be discussing micromanagement – what micromanage is, why do people micromanage, what are the signs of micromanagement, how to deal with micromanaging boss and how to stop yourself managing others.
+In this article, we’ll be discussing micromanagement – what micromanage is, why people micromanage, what are the signs of micromanagement, how to deal with a micromanaging boss, and how to stop yourself from micromanaging others.

 Table of contents:

 - Signs of micromanagement

 - How to deal with a micromanaging boss

 Micromanaging or micromanagement is a negative term that refers to management style.
 It is very well defined by Gartner: Micromanagement is a pattern of manager behavior marked by excessive supervision and control of employees’ work and processes, as well as a limited delegation of tasks or decisions to staff.

 Micromanagers generally avoid giving decision-making power to their employees and are typically overly obsessed with information-gathering.

 There is no straight answer to that question.
 People micromanage for a variety of reasons.
 These reasons can include different feelings and emotions such as fear of failure, extreme need for control and domination, inexperience in management, insecurities, unskilled team members, unhealthy ego, etc. Some micromanagers might be driven to act so obsessively due to problems that they have at home and in their personal life.

 The most obvious and common reason for people to manage is, however, the lack of trust and respect in the people they work with.

 Signs of Micromanagement